Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 Public Transport in Calgary: Buses

 Calgary’s bus system runs on a Bus Rapid Transit (BRT) system.
 Buses are a more extensive mode of public transport compared to the CTrain.
 And wherever the CTrain doesn’t go, buses will.
 With over 169 bus routes and 6000 bus stops, you can go almost anywhere in Calgary by using the bus.
-The operating times for buses depend on the specific bus and which route it runs on.
-Generally, most buses run every 20 minutes.
+The bus schedule depends on the specific bus route.
+Generally, buses run every 20 minutes.

 Buses are an ideal form of transportation if you need to travel to a place where the CTrain doesn’t go in Calgary.
 If you are travelling from one side of Calgary to another, a combination of both bus and CTrain routes is usually the fastest way to get to your destination.